ethersphere/bee-docs/docs/references/community.md

 If you have an idea for a project which uses Swarm's technology we welcome you to [apply for a grant](https://grants.ethswarm.org).

 Learn more about grants for building on Swarm at the [EthSwarm homepage](https://www.ethswarm.org/grants).

+## Fellowships

+[Swarm fellows](https://www.ethswarm.org/fellowships) work on items identified as needs for the Swarm network to evolve and grow but are not part of core Swarm development.
+Fellows are expected to pursue the goals supported by the fellowship in the long term as part of their career path.
+A fellowship helps them achieve results to a certain degree, but afterwards, the project should be sustainable and able to continue on its own.

+Current Swarm fellows include both [Datafund](https://datafund.io/) and [Solar Punk](https://solarpunk.buzz/).